 4) I let my twelve-year-old miss four days of school mid-December to travel through the midwest with her horseback riding instructor to look at horses for sale.
 I realize that this one isn't very self-evident in terms of "things I did well."
 On the surface, it seems much more like a "things I let happen because I overindulge my children."
 But the trip was an amazing experience for the Equestrian--imagine a combination educational adventure, road trip with your favorite aunt, and opportunity to see some of the best competitors in the sport about which you are most passionate.
 She came back more grown-up, more appreciative, and feeling completely satisfied that she had already had her Christmas.
 She didn't come back with a horse, which is not to say there isn't a new four-legged friend somewhere in the near future, but for now we're all content--the tweener included--to be patient and wait.
 That's about the best lesson she could have learned by driving across Kansas.

 5) I had one of those parenting moments that reminded me I sometimes get it right.
-On the last Monday before Christmas break, when it was getting REALLY hard to get the girls out the door on time, I was hollering "Let's go!" as my ten-year-old stepped over the dog gate from the kitchen to the back hall.
-She was holding a raspberry-blueberry(-and kale--SHHHHHH!!!) breakfast smoothie in one hand and her school snack and water bottle in the other hand.
-Her foot caught on the top of the barrier, and she fell chest-first to the floor, knocking the wind right out of her tiny body.
-She lay there, gasping for air, wide-eyed and on the verge of panic, in a puddle of purple slush. *Big confession moment* I had the briefest flicker of a thought about grabbing a few paper towels on my way to comfort her.
-Kind of like Elaine from Seinfeld grabbed a box of Jujyfruits before leaving the movies when she found out her date had landed in the hospital.
-But I didn't.
-I suppressed my inner Elaine, ignored the clock, and went to give my baby exactly what she needed--a mom who didn't care about whether we were late to school or how much smoothie was on the floor (or the ceiling… no, seriously, on the ceiling).
-A mom who, for a few moments at least, cared only about helping her feel better.
-I rubbed my little girl's chest; in quiet tones I promised her that it would be OK and she would catch her breath again soon.
-I was 100% focused on how much I loved her and how thankful I was that her loss of breath was only temporary.
-It may have been the calmest and most present moment I've had since Thanksgiving.
+On the last Monday before Christmas break, when it was getting REALLY hard to get the kids out the door on time, I was hollering "Let's go!" as my ten-year-old stepped over the dog gate from the kitchen to the back hall.
+He was holding a raspberry-blueberry(-and kale--SHHHHHH!!!) breakfast smoothie in one hand and a school snack and water bottle in the other hand.
+His foot caught on the top of the barrier, and he fell chest-first to the floor, knocking the wind right out of his little body.
+He lay there, gasping for air, wide-eyed and on the verge of panic, in a puddle of purple slush.

 No comments: